 A million bucks is a nice round number and a major indicator of net worth progress.
 Don't get me wrong, it's definitely not enough to retire on at a young age.
 But I believe it is an important net worth goal for us because it's a psychological hurdle and halfway to our target net worth limit.

-If we let it grow untouched, we should be able to double our investments with no new contributions in approximately 12 years.
+If we let our investments grow untouched, we should be able to double our portfolio with no new contributions in approximately 12 years.
+That's assuming a 6% compounded annual return.

 By the rules of Moose Math, $1 million will generate a reliable annual income of $35,000 to $40,000 for life.
-This includes adjustments for cost of living increases and maintenance of a simple investment strategy, all with a probability of success that is greater than 90%.
+This includes adjustments for cost of living increases all with a probability of success that is greater than 90%.

 The $2 Million Limit

 We believe it is important not to accumulate wealth endlessly beyond our reasonable needs.
 Even with a moderate uptick in lifestyle, I can't see us spending more than $80,000 a year ever.
-Moose Math says a $2 million portfolio will reliably generate $70,000 to $80,000 a year for life--that's more than enough for us.
+Moose Math says a $2 million portfolio will reliably generate $70,000 to $80,000 a year for life—that's enough for us.
+We'll have plenty of personal freedom and a great lifestyle!

-There's really no reason, aside from selfishness or hoarding, to pursue a personal net worth greater than $2,000,000 (adjusted for inflation of course).
-Once we hit $2,000,000, any income from work or excessive investment return will be directed to benefit others around us.
+There's really no reason, aside from selfishness or hoarding, to pursue a personal net worth greater than a few million dollars (adjusted for inflation).
+Once we hit $2,000,000, excess income can be used to benefit others who matter to us.

 We have no desire to get filthy rich.
 If we continue to both work full-time while maintaining current spending and savings rates, by the time we reach age 65 our net worth would easily be $20 million.
 We can't think of a responsible way to spend $750,000 per year on ourselves.